Analyzing product usage with HEART

 To view your saved workbook, navigate to the 'Workbooks' section under 'Monitoring', and then click on the 'Workbooks' tab instead of the 'Public templates' tab.
 You'll see a copy of your customized workbook there (Shown below).
 You can make any further changes you want on this particular copy.

-For more on editing workbook templates, refer to the Exploring a Workbook Template page.
+For more on editing workbook templates, refer to the Azure Workbook templates page.

 - Set up the Click Analytics Auto Collection Plugin via npm.